 |Additional Information :||NOTICE: this is the author’s version of a work that was accepted for publication in British Journal of Nutrition.
 Changes resulting from the publishing process, such as peer review, editing, corrections, structural formatting, and other quality control mechanisms may not be reflected in this document.
 Changes may have been made to this work since it was submitted for publication.
 A definitive version was subsequently published in British Journal of Nutrition, 106 (1), March 2011, DOI 10.1017/S0007114511000250.
 Cambridge University Press.|

-|Deposited On:||01 Dec 2011 15:00|
+|Date Deposited :||01 Dec 2011 15:00|